 Learning Is Power

-G Protein-Coupled Receptor Internalization Using Live Cell Flow Cytometry
+Receptor-Mediated Endocytosis of G Protein-Coupled Receptors Analyzed by Live Cell Flow Cytometry

 MULTISCREENTM Receptor Internalization Assay permits high throughput screening of GPCR receptor activity, independent of downstream signaling.
 It allows screening regardless of ligand or key signaling modalities maybe unknown.
 It also provides insights into receptor pharmacology to help triage drug lead candidates.